11. Matrices and Other Arraysļ

 Moreover, arrayInd can be used to convert flat indexes to multidimensional ones.

-Implement your own version of diag.
+Write your version of diag.

-For d-dimensional arrays, indexing can involve up to d indexes.
+For \(d\)-dimensional arrays, indexing can involve up to \(d\) indexes.

-contingency tables over a Cartesian product of multiple factors.
+representing contingency tables over a Cartesian product of multiple factors.

 The built-in datasets::Titanic